 Employer and Recruiter Services

-Thank you for your interest in recruiting TC3 talent!
-Tompkins Cortland Community College prepares students with various backgrounds and experiences for in-demand occupations through more than 40 degree and certificate programs, as well as 12 microcredential programs.
+Thank you for your interest in connecting with and recruiting our students!
+Tompkins Cortland Community College prepares students with various backgrounds and experiences for in-demand occupations and transfer degrees through more than 40 degree and certificate programs, as well as 12 microcredential programs.

-Many of our students, both traditional-age and adult learners with professional experience, plan to enter the workforce immediately upon graduation, while others transfer to four-year institutions.
+Many of our students, both traditional-age and adult learners with professional experience, plan to transfer to four-year institutions, while others will enter the workforce immediately upon graduation.
 While they are enrolled at TC3, our students engage in meaningful education and develop the skills they need to succeed after college.

-We look forward to connecting you with our students and alumni to help fulfill your recruiting needs.
+We look forward to connecting you with our students and alumni to support their career exploration and fulfill your recruiting needs.

-Tompkins Cortland Community College uses Handshake to disseminate employment and experiential learning opportunities to students and alumni.
+Tompkins Cortland Community College uses the online platform Handshake to educate students about the many amazing employers in our region and beyond, and disseminate employment and experiential learning opportunities to students and alumni.
 Through Handshake you can:

-• Post opportunities for free for TC3 students and alumni, as well as any other college or university that uses Handshake, all in one place
+• Post opportunities for TC3 students and alumni, as well as students at regional schools and beyond

 To get started on Handshake, you must:

-We encourage our employer partners to have regular involvement with the College in order to enhance brand awareness amongst our students and alumni.
-Here are some recruiting options we would be happy to explore with you:
+We encourage our employer partners to have regular involvement with the College in order to enhance brand awareness amongst our students and alumni, and to play an important role in students' career education.
+Here are some options we would be happy to explore with you:

 Internship Recruiting and Hiring Timelines